Creditor Using Pressure

 A creditor can bring you to court to for an “Involuntary Formal Insolvency Procedure”.
-Normally, Bankruptcy follows this unless paid.
-Once you have been served with a Statutory Demand for a debt greater than £750 do not comply within 21 days, you are deemed Insolvent as far court proceedings go.
+Normally, Bankruptcy then follows this unless paid.
+Once you have been served with a Statutory Demand for a debt greater than £750 and do not then comply within 21 days, you are deemed, therefore, Insolvent as far court proceedings go.

 Creditor Rights in Insolvency Procedures?